 I had been working as a psychologist and psychotherapist in the field of clinical and counselling psychology for 24 years.
 I was strongly affected by my work for MSF (Médecins sans Frontières/2005-2008) where I took part in humanitarian long term missions in Pakistan (earthquake) and Uganda (chronic conflict) as a Mental Health officer.

 I have been working in Slovakia since then.
-During the counselling process I accompany my clients on their journey to their personal growth and to enjoyable life in the present despite whatever painful experiences the person might had to face in the past.
+During the counselling process I accompany my clients on their journey to their personal growth and to enjoyable life in the present.

 My Way of Work

 My way of work is built on my experience, training and education.
 In my work I try to apply principles based on scientific research.
 I work with clients on the basis of verbal agreement on the goals and tasks of our collaborative work.
 In that I try to respect the client’s view on how we should address his or her issues.
 I apply an approach that is based on the sensitive, empathetic exploration of the client’s concerns, their better understanding and implementation of changes into the client’s life.
 I see counselling as a flexible process tailor-made according to the client’s needs.
 In the course of this process the client learns to better understand different aspects of his/her experiencing and discovers more of his/her inner resources as well as gets support during introducing desirable changes in his/her life.
 I try to create conditions that enable the client to feel more empowered and able to use his/her inner resources.
 Small steps may lead to great changes- to new healthier way of life.

 Karaszová, K.: Psychotraumatológia a vzťahová väzba: Ako uniesť dobré pocity, Psychiatria-Psychoterapia-Psychosomatika, 17, 2010, č.1, str.
 80-83

 Karaszová, K.: The Miraculous Moments in PCT- The Therapist’s Reflections, PERSON,